Spaceman1701/Cutter/README.md

 ## Simplicity
 Cutter currently supports Pointcuts targeting instance methods using annotations.
 No special syntax is required.
 ## Performance
-Since cutter creates Pointcuts complete at compile time and does not depend on reflection, it has a minimal performance impact.
+Since cutter creates Pointcuts completely at compile time and does not depend on reflection, it has a minimal performance impact.
 ## Security
 Cutter's Pointcuts are also memory safe, which means that the ```before``` method of the point cut executes before the intercepted method's stack frame is even allocated.